Vierlande: Geography

 The Vierlande consists of former river islands in the urstromtal of the Elbe.

 History

-The populace of Vierlande were free farmers, but sovereignty over the whole region frequently changed hands.
-From the 12th century it belonged to the dukes of Saxe-Lauenburg who, due to a shortage of money, enfeoffed it to the Hanseactic cities of Hamburg and Lübeck, and, in 1401, repossessed it without returning the pledge money.
-The Vierlande - Bergedorf and Riepenburg - was, however, reconquered by the two cities in 1420 and, as a result of the Treaty of Perleberg managed jointly for a long time until in 1868, it was taken over by Hamburg.
-Part of Kirchwerder remained, however, an exclave of the Prussian county of Harburg until the enactment of the Greater Hamburg Act in 1938.
+The populace of the Vierlande were free farmers, but sovereignty over the whole region frequently changed hands.
+From the 12th century it belonged to the dukes of Saxe-Lauenburg who, due to a shortage of money, enfeoffed it to the free Hanseatic cities of Hamburg and Lübeck.
+In 1401 Saxe-Lauenburg repossessed it without returning the pledge money; however, the Vierlande, along with Bergedorf and Riepenburg, were reconquered by the two cities in 1420 and, as a result of the Treaty of Perleberg, managed jointly as a condominium until the 19th century.
+This status continued until 1868, when they were taken over by Hamburg.
+Part of Kirchwerder remained, however, an exclave of the Prussian District of Harburg until the enactment of the Greater Hamburg Act in 1938.

 Altengamme is first mentioned in the records in 1188; Neuengamme ("New Island") and Kirchwerder in 1212, and Curslack in 1217.